odow/SDDP.jl/docs/src/index.md

 CurrentModule = SDDP
 ```
 # SDDP.jl Documentation
-*SDDP.jl - Stochastic Dual Dynamic Programming in Julia.*

 SDDP.jl is a package for solving large multistage convex stochastic optimization
-problems.
-In this manual, we're going to assume a reasonable amount of background
+problems using _stochastic dual dynamic programming_.
+In this manual, we're
+going to assume a reasonable amount of background knowledge about stochastic
-knowledge about stochastic optimization, the SDDP algorithm, Julia, and JuMP.
+optimization, the SDDP algorithm, Julia, and JuMP.

 !!! note
     If you don't have that background, you may want to brush up on some